 Dealing fine art for crypto, however, is something of a frontier.

 Earlier in May, The South China Morning Post chronicled several instances of fine art sold for crypto in Singapore this year.

-Singapore-based Australian collector Joe Nash, a Fintech speculator who has invested in fine art for over a decade and in crypto for about a year, recently sold part of his art collection for crypto through the Singapore gallery Visionairs:
+Singapore-based Australian collector Joe Nash, a Fintech speculator who has invested in fine art for over a decade and in crypto for about a year, recently sold part of his art collection at the Singapore gallery Visionairs for crypto :

 “I have a dual purpose,” said Nash.
 “First, to give exposure to Australian art, including works by major aboriginal artists.
 Second, I hope that giving access to cryptocurrencies will draw in technologists who have not bought art before.”

-Art sold for crypto is a fairly straightforward proposition for those already familiar with basic crypto-transacting.
-But the very public sale of high-end art works registered on blockchain is still quite new and experimental.
+Art sold for crypto is a fairly straightforward proposition for people already familiar with basic crypto-transacting.
+But a public sale of high-end art works registered on blockchain is still quite new and experimental.

-Potential ROH (return on hype), however, has made the prospect very attractive to dealers- but there are many issues regarding the veracity and security of information (ownership data, for example) entered onto blockchains commanded by individuals or small groups.
+While potential ROH (return on hype), however, has made the prospect of tokenizing art very attractive to dealers- there are many issues regarding how to ensure the veracity and security of information (ownership data, for example) entered onto blockchains when they are commanded by individuals or small groups.

-The arbitration of transactions on Bitcoin is automated by dense and energy-intensive mathematical processes.
+The arbitration of transactions is automated in Bitcoin via a software that secures its ledger by running the data through a dense and energy-intensive process of mathematical encryption.
 No transactions can be overwritten, modified or reversed in Bitcoin.

-“Immutability” is one of Bitcoin’s greatest features, say advocates.
+“Immutability” is one of Bitcoin’s greatest features, its advocates say.